Skip to content

 Do I need to remove fish during a water change?

-No, guppies can stay in the tank during a water change.
-Just make sure the process is slow and the new water matches tank conditions.
+No. Guppies can stay in the tank as long as the process is slow and the new water is matched to tank conditions before it goes in.

 Can overfeeding make water changes more dangerous?